Olympic Valley, California

-Olympic Valley (historically and informally known as Squaw Valley) is an unincorporated community located in Placer County, California northwest of Tahoe City along California State Highway 89 on the banks of the Truckee River near Lake Tahoe.
+Olympic Valley (historically and informally known as Squaw Valley) is an unincorporated community located in Placer County, California, United States.
+It lies northwest of Tahoe City along California State Highway 89 on the banks of the Truckee River near Lake Tahoe.
 It is home to Palisades Tahoe (formerly Squaw Valley Ski Resort), the site of the 1960 Winter Olympics.
 Olympic Valley is the smallest resort area to host the Olympic Winter Games.

 Name

 When westward bound travelers first encountered the valley, they called it "Squaw Valley" because they saw only Washoe women and children, as most of the men were away hunting.
 The name "Squaw Valley" has become associated with the area's history as a skiing destination.
-However, the local Washoe tribe has advocated for the removal of "squaw", a term used historically for Native American women that is now considered an ethnic slur.
+However, the local Washoe tribe advocated for the removal of "squaw", a term previously used for Native women that is today considered an ethnic slur.

 Since the 1960 Winter Olympics, the community has also been known as Olympic Valley, based on a post office by this name.
 On August 28, 1958, at the behest of Representative B. F. Sisk, the United States Board on Geographic Names decided that "Squaw Valley" would only refer to an older community in Fresno County (now known as Yokuts Valley).
 Nevertheless, in informal usage, "Squaw Valley" continued to refer to either community, creating considerable confusion.
 As of 2022, the United States Postal Service recommends "Olympic Valley" as the city name for the 96146 ZIP code, and this name now refers to the surrounding valley as well.